On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Acknowledgements

 \section{Acknowledgements}

-The authors thank J. Ellenberg for helpful comments and J. Wang for many insightful remarks on an earlier draft.
-Pierce has been partially supported by NSF CAREER grant DMS-1652173, a Sloan Research Fellowship, and as a von Neumann Fellow at the Institute for Advanced Study, by the Charles Simonyi Endowment and NSF Grant No. 1128155.
+The authors thank J. Ellenberg, J. Wang, B. Alberts, and the referee for insightful comments that improved and clarified the content and exposition.
+Pierce has been partially supported by NSF CAREER grant DMS-1652173, a Sloan Research Fellowship, a Birman Fellowship, and as a von Neumann Fellow at the Institute for Advanced Study, by the Charles Simonyi Endowment and NSF Grant No. 1128155.
 Pierce thanks the Hausdorff Center for Mathematics for hospitality during visits as a Bonn Research Fellow.
-Turnage-Butterbaugh was supported by NSF DMS-1440140 while in residence at the Mathematical Sciences Research Institute during the Spring 2017 semester.
-Turnage-Butterbaugh thanks the Max Planck Institute for Mathematics for support and hospitality during July 2018.
-Wood is partially supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, National Science Foundation grant DMS-1301690 and CAREER grant DMS-1652116, and a Vilas Early Career Investigator Award.
+Turnage-Butterbaugh is partially supported by NSF DMS-1902193 and NSF DMS-1854398 FRG, and thanks the Mathematical Sciences Research Institute (NSF DMS-1440140) and the Max Planck Institute for Mathematics for support and hospitality during portions of this work.
+Wood was partially supported by an American Institute of Mathematics Five-Year Fellowship, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, National Science Foundation grant DMS-1301690 and CAREER grant DMS-1652116, and a Vilas Early Career Investigator Award.
 Wood thanks Princeton University for its hospitality during Fall 2018.